influxdata/docs-v2/content/v2.0/organizations/update-org.md

 2. Click on the organization you want to update in the list.
 3. To update the organization's name, select the **Options** tab.
 4. To manage the organization's members, buckets, dashboards, and tasks, click on the corresponding tabs.

 ## Update an organization using the influx CLI

 Use the the [`influx org update` command](/v2.0/reference/cli/influx/org/update) to update an organization.
-Updating a organization requires the following:
+Updating an organization requires the following:

 - The org ID _(provided in the output of `influx org find`)_